 William takes a pencil from a neighbor’s desk and refuses to return it when asked by his classmate.

-Annie grabs the ball from two smaller children, telling them they’re not allowed to play.
+Annie grabs the ball from two smaller children at recess.

 As they learn to negotiate social expectations, children test limits, get carried away, forget, and make mistakes.
 In fact, having these experiences—and seeing how adults respond to them—is one way children learn about how to behave.
 Just as when we teach academics, we can use students’ behavioral mistakes as opportunities for learning.
 To do this well, however, we adults must hold on to empathy for the child who misbehaves while holding her accountable.
 We also need to respond to misbehavior in ways that show all of our students that we will keep them safe and see to it that classroom rules are observed.